Home Compare L vs STB.OL

 Loews vs Storebrand A: Which Stock Looks Stronger in 2026?

 Storebrand ASA holds the cleaner structural position, with the lead spread across profitability and growth.
-Loews still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Loews still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity